 - Is a current dues paying member of the Libertarian Party of California

-- Has designated Santa Clara County Libertarian Party as their County Affiliate
+- Has designated Santa Clara County as the county with which they are affiliated

 - Has signed the Non-Aggression Pledge